-A second-degree felony carries a prison sentence of up to 15 years, probation term of up to 15 years, and/or a fine of up to $10,000.
+A second-degree felony carries a prison sentence of up to 15 years, a probation term of up to 15 years, and/or a fine of up to $10,000.

 Aggressively Fighting Your Charge

 The defense process can be complex and time-consuming.
 However, you don't have to handle it alone.
-You have the right to assistance of counsel, and we're here to provide the legal advice and guidance you need.
+You have the right to the assistance of counsel, and we're here to provide the legal advice and guidance you need.